Master of Science in Nursing with a GPA of 3.5 or higher on a 4.0 scale

 Three recommendation forms submitted from graduate-prepared nurses or faculty who can attest to the applicant’s potential for advanced-practice studies and for leadership.

-A maximum 5-page document focusing on a Scholarly Project topic; this document should include APA format and scholarly references.
+A maximum 3-page document focusing on a Scholarly Project topic.

 A professional portfolio submitted by the applicant reflecting career and scholarship achievements to date.